Prison book ban may face legal challenge

 But the MoJ says the three-month window for appealing against a new policy has closed so the challenge is too late.

-The Incentives and Earned Privileges scheme was introduced in England and Wales partly as an attempt to crack down on drugs getting into prisons.'In despair'
+The Incentives and Earned Privileges scheme was introduced in England and Wales partly as an attempt to crack down on drugs getting into prisons.

 Prisoners have since argued that books sent to them in parcels are key to their rehabilitation.